School choice in Florida: History

 In 2006 the Florida Supreme Court ruled the Opportunity Scholarship Program violated the Florida Constitution because the private schools it supported were not part of the "uniform, efficient, safe, secure, and high quality system of free public schools" that the Constitution required.
 Thereafter private schools were dropped from the program.
 Enrollment declined from a peak of 4,424 (2011) to 3,074 (2017).
 African-American and Hispanic students made up the vast majority of enrollees.

 The McKay scholarship program began in 2000.
-During the 2017-18 academic year 31,044 students enrolled in 1,482 schools.
+During the 2017–18 academic year 31,044 students enrolled in 1,482 schools.

 The Gardiner scholarship program began in 2016 and had grown to serve 10,000 by the end of 2018.

 The Hope scholarship program began in October, 2018.
-In 2017-18, nearly two thirds of the recipients were on the autism spectrum and used the money to attend a private school.
+In 2017–18, nearly two thirds of the recipients were on the autism spectrum and used the money to attend a private school.
 In 2019, 271 students participated.

-Home schooling had 89,817 enrollees in 2017-18, increasing about 2,400 from the prior year.
+Home schooling had 89,817 enrollees in 2017–18, increasing about 2,400 from the prior year.
 The option is most popular in Duval, Hillsborough and Orange counties.

 In 2016 the state made it easier for students to attend schools across district boundaries.

-In 2017-18, private school support reached $641 million, aiding 108,098 children in 1,818 schools.
+In 2017–18, private school support reached $641 million, aiding 108,098 children in 1,818 schools.
 In 2019 it reached nearly 4% of the K-12 population of nearly 2.78 million students.

-The number of charter schools in Florida reached over 658 in 2018-19, serving 313,000 students.
+The number of charter schools in Florida reached over 658 in 2018–19, serving 313,000 students.

 Family Empowerment scholarships were created in 2019.
 The program was capped at 18,000 students.
 It eliminated a waiting list of 13,000 families seeking a FTC.
 Vouchers run between $6,775 and $7,250.
 87% of recipients have household incomes below 185% of the federal poverty level.
 The limit is 300%.
 Most are Black or Hispanic.
 In 2020 the cap was increased to 28,000.
 If demand is insufficient, the income limit will be increased by 25%.
 Teachers unions opposed the program.
+In 2023, the Florida State Legislature removed the income limits so that the voucher programs are available to any students regardless of family income.